 - Reporting interesting aspects of the project to others and on the blog.

 - Self-assessing using the assessment criteria provided and discussing with the teacher and mentor.

 - Completing a short report on how it went and reflecting on learning.

-In previous years (as the TechHub CREST Challenge) the challenge question has been based around mobile app development, however as part of the expanded Challenge, it now includes using any relevant digital technologies to solve the challenge problem.
+In earlier years (as the TechHub Challenge) the challenge question was based around mobile app development, however as part of the expanded Challenge, it now includes using any relevant digital technologies to solve the challenge problem.

 Regional and National Championship

-The Primary and First 123Tech Challenge activities are completed in the classroom, generally over a term, and are a great way to get children to engage in the new Digital Technologies & Hangarau Matihiko curriculum content while working towards the DT&HM curriculum Progress Outcomes.
+The Discovery and First 123Tech Challenge activities are completed in the classroom over 10-12 weeks and are a great way to get children to engage in the new Digital Technologies & Hangarau Matihiko curriculum content while working towards the DT&HM curriculum Progress Outcomes.

-The Regional and National 123Tech Championships at the Primary level are a fun and challenging event for those who excel at the DigiCREST Primary activities in the classroom.
+The Regional and National 123Tech Championships at the Discovery level are a fun and challenging event for those who excel at the activities in the classroom.